HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/index.md

 Currently, the installation of DX v9.5 with a CF upgrade is optional.

-To opt-in and install DX v9.5:
+To opt in and install DX v9.5, refer to the following instructions:

 !!!note
     Installation Manager should not be running when installing DX v9.5 with the CF upgrade.